philippemezzadri/frisquet-esphome/README.md

 In this example, heating curves are given for an ambiant temperature (target) of 20°C with no shift.
 The `shift`parameter allows you to move up and down the curves by a few degrees.

-`slope`and `shift`strongly depend on the heat insulation of the house.
+`slope` and `shift` strongly depend on the heat insulation of the house.
 Therefore slight adjustments may be necessary to find the best settings.
+Guidelines to do so can be found [here](https://web.archive.org/web/20231110221524/https://blog.elyotherm.fr/2013/08/reglage-optimisation-courbe-de-chauffe.html) (French).

 In order to ease the fine tuning of those parameters, a service can be set in Home Assistant to change the parameters without restarting ESPHome ([see below](<#integration-with-home-assistant>)).

 The following standard values for the `slope` may be used as a guide: